DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

       - FP Cost: 1 or 2
    - Prereq Level: 2
    - Prereq Power: Lend Distraction
-   - Tags: None
+   - Tags: Multi-target

 - Name: Lend Confusion
    - Description: You're such a distracting presence that you bury into the mind of your target, having a sustained effect.
-   - Mechanic: Select one character to put under the effect of the Lend Distraction Power.
+   - Mechanic: As a Major Action, select one character to put under the effect of the Lend Distraction Power.
 At the end of each of their turns this character makes a Contested Conviction Check vs. your Primary Skill to end the effect.
-   - Type: Minor
+   - Type: Major
       - XP Cost: 1
    - Prereq Level: 2
    - Prereq Power: Lend Distraction